 We recommend booking a taxi through your hostel.
 Get staff to book a cab for you and become friendly with the driver.
 If they seem like a good sort, use them regularly.

-Taxis aren’t what we’d call safe in Nicaragua, but like we said…sometimes you have to use ’em.
+Taxis aren’t what we’d call super safe in Nicaragua, but as we said…sometimes you have to use ’em.
 It’s still the safest way to get around at night time for that matter.
-Stay aware, remember our advice, and you should be just fine.

 Is public transportation in Nicaragua safe?